XKirby/MMBN3-Randomizer/README.md

 Known Issues/Caveats
 ============
 - The rom must be a clean US copy of Mega Man Battle Network 3.
-- Messing with the text files in ways you probably shouldn't mess with can lead to errors, crashing, corrupt ROMs, etc. I take no responsibility for any of this.
-Make sure you read the NOTES.txt!
+- Messing with things in ways you probably shouldn't mess with can lead to errors, crashing, corrupt ROMs, etc. I take no responsibility for any of this.

 ROM Checksums
 ============